-----

 cd name

-Change the current directory.
-Example:
+Change the current directory to /home/:

 cd /home/